-Our Child of the Stars is available in hardback, e-book and audiobook.
-Any decent bookshop can order it.
+Our Child of the Stars is available in hardback, paperback, e-book and audiobook.
+Any decent bookshop can order it (no book stop stocks everything so don’t waste time hunting for it).

 You can always ask a library to stock it.
 Yay libraries!
 I get a few pennies every time someone takes it out.